Skip to yearly menu bar Skip to main content

 Abstract:

 Motivated by the problem of next word prediction on user devices we introduce and study the problem of personalized frequency histogram estimation in a federated setting.
-In this problem, each user observes a number of samples from a distribution over some domain which is specific to that user.
+In this problem, over some domain, each user observes a number of samples from a distribution which is specific to that user.
 The goal is to compute for all users a personalized estimate of the user's distribution with error measured in KL divergence.
-We focus on addressing two central challenges: statistical heterogeneity and protection of user privacy.Our approach to the problem relies on discovering and exploiting similar subpopulations of users which are often present in real-world data.
-To guide the intuition and design of algorithms for this problem we propose a simple data model which is based on a mixture of Dirichlet distributions.
-We design a (non-private) clustering-based algorithm for the problem and demonstrate several of its properties formally in our model.
-We also give a joint differentially private version of our algorithm along with a private data-dependent initialization scheme.
+We focus on addressing two central challenges: statistical heterogeneity and protection of user privacy.Our approach to the problem relies on discovering and exploiting similar subpopulations of users which are often present and latent in real-world data, while minimizing user privacy leakage at the same time.
+We first present a non-private clustering-based algorithm for the problem, and give a provably joint differentially private version of it with a private data-dependent initialization scheme.
+Next, we propose a simple data model which is based on a mixture of Dirichlet distributions, to formally motivate our non-private algorithm and demonstrate some properties of its components.
 Finally, we provide an extensive empirical evaluation of our private and non-private algorithms under varying levels of statistical and size heterogeneity on the Reddit, StackOverflow, and Amazon Reviews datasets.
 Our results demonstrate significant improvements over standard and clustering-based baselines, and in particular, they show that it is possible to improve over direct personalization of a single global model.

 Live content is unavailable.
 Log in and register to view live content